untitled-plugin/advanced-database-replacer/readme.txt

 = How to use Advanced Database Replacer? =
 Advanced Database Replacer allows you to fast and easily update a lot of data in the database.
 The plugin provides a user-friendly form that allows you to update posts, taxonomies, users (and many more) data without any programming knowledge.
 Plugin based on the provided data automatically prepares the SQL (Structured Query Language) query that allows an update of many records at the same time.

-= I want to use ADR but I don\'t know how to back up my database = If you are not an IT specialist then you should use some extra plugin to create a backup, like WP Database Backup, and then start the replacement process.
+= I want to use ADR but I don't know how to back up my database = If you are not an IT specialist then you should use some extra plugin to create a backup, like WP Database Backup, and then start the replacement process.
 You can use the condition group to fit your query and limit the data that can be affected by the replacing process.

 = What should I do when ADR broke my website? =